-Spiced in a familiar, jerk-like marinade, this chicken is shallow-fried and then cooked down with caramelized aromatics until sticky and spicy-sweet.
+Though spiced in a familiar, jerk-like marinade, this chicken gets shallow-fried and then cooked down with caramelized aromatics until sticky and spicy-sweet.

 - 1 medium yellow onion, roughly chopped